VOLTTRON/volttron/docs/source/developing-volttron/development-environment/eclipse/index.rst

 #.
 In the Package Explorer view, open examples -> ListenerAgent -->
    listener
 #.
-Righ-click on agent.py and select Run As -> Python Run (this will
+Right-click on agent.py and select Run As -> Python Run (this will
    create a run configuration but fail)
 #.
 On the menu bar, pick Run -> Run Configurations...
 #.
 Under Python Run pick "volttron agent.py"